alphan1omega/MVC_.Net6_EmployeeCRUD_101/README.md

-This Employee CRUD operation using MVC & .Net 6 DataBastBackUP folder contaning the require db back UP
+This project is a basic Employee CRUD operation byy using MVC & .Net 6 technology For db backUP is being store DataBaseBackUP folder.(I used use Sql Server)